RespiraWorks/PAPR/README.md

 ### 6100/6200/6300 Half Facepiece Mask

 **Step 1:** Select one side of the mask to be the inlet side.
 Remove the check valve membrane from the inlet valve on that side.
-Install the 3D -Printed Bayonet Mask Adapter onto that side.
+Install the bayonet filter onto that side.
+Install the 3D-Printed Bayonet Mask Adapter onto the other side.

-**Step 2:** Use the 3D-Printed 6200 Outlet Plug as jig to cut out a gasket.

-**Step 3:** Remove the outlet valve cover.
+**Step 2:** Remove the outlet valve cover.
 A flat bladed screwdriver will help.
 Leave the outlet valve membrane in place.
-Put the gasket over the membrane, followed by the outlet plug.
+Put one of the filter gasket over the membrane, followed by the outlet plug.

-**Step 4:** Reinstall the outlet valve cover and mark it as sealed.
+**Step 3:** Reinstall the outlet valve cover and mark it as sealed.

 ### Coming Soon: